pierresh/multiple-emails.js/README.md

 ## New features are:

+- rename "Bootstrap" theme to "Bootstrap3" for clarity
-- new FontAwesome theme
+- new "FontAwesome" theme
-- new Simple theme
+- new "Simple" theme
-- optionally validate input
+- add option to validate input or not (default is true)

 This is an improved version of the original work of Jamie Bradley http://t2a.co/blog/index.php/multiple-value-input-field-with-jquery/.